Brachychiton rupestris

 Brachychiton rupestris (commonly known as the narrow-leaved bottle tree or Queensland bottle tree) is a tree in the family Malvaceae, (Note: The genus Brachychiton was traditionally placed in the family Sterculiaceae, but that family, along with Bombacaceae and Tiliaceae, has been found to be polyphyletic and is now sunk into a more broadly-defined Malvaceae) endemic to the Australian state of Queensland.
 Described by Sir Thomas Mitchell and John Lindley in 1848, it earned its name from its bulbous trunk, which can be up to 3.5 m in diameter at breast height (DBH).
 Reaching around 10–25 m high, the Queensland bottle tree is deciduous, losing its leaves seasonally, between September and December.
 The leaves are simple or divided, with one or more narrow leaf blades up to 11 cm long and 2 cm wide.
 Cream-coloured flowers appear from September to November, and are followed by woody, boat-shaped follicles that ripen from November to May.
 No subspecies are recognised.

-As a drought deciduous succulent tree, much like the baobab (Adansonia) of Madagascar, B. rupestris adapts readily to cultivation, and is quite tolerant of a range of soils and temperatures.
+As a drought deciduous and succulent tree, much like the baobab (Adansonia) of Madagascar, B. rupestris adapts readily to cultivation, and is quite tolerant of a range of soils and temperatures.
 It is a key component and emergent tree in the endangered central semi-evergreen vine thickets (also known as bottletree scrub) of the Queensland Brigalow Belt.
 Remnant trees are often left by farmers on cleared land for their value as shade and fodder trees, and as homes for various birds and animals.